passagemath/passagemath/README.md

     - Clone the passagemath git repository:

             $ git clone -c core.symlinks=true --filter blob:none  \
-                        --origin upstream --branch develop --tags \
+                        --origin passagemath \
                         https://github.com/passagemath/passagemath.git

-      This command obtains the most recent development release.
-      Replace `--branch develop` by `--branch master` to select the most recent stable release instead.

-      This will create the subdirectory `~/sage/sage`.
+      This will create the subdirectory `~/sage/passagemath`.
 (See the section [Setting up git](https://doc.sagemath.org/html/en/developer/git_setup.html)
       and the following sections in the Sage Developer's Guide for more information.)

     - Change into the created subdirectory:

-            $ cd sage
+            $ cd passagemath

     - [Windows] The Sage source tree contains symbolic links, and the build will not work if Windows line endings rather than UNIX